serbansorin/docker-templates/README.md

-# Dockerized template for your next project with Laravel and Nuxt
+# Dockerized template for LARAVEL + NUXT

 Well tested on Ubuntu 18.04, 19.10 and 20.04.